Darwin's Game

 Darwin's Game (ダーウィンズゲーム, Dāwinzu Gēmu) is a Japanese manga series written and illustrated by FLIPFLOPs.
-An anime television series adaptation produced by Nexus aired from January 3 to March 20, 2020.
+It was serialized in Akita Shoten's Bessatsu Shōnen Champion magazine from December 2012 to October 2023.
+An anime television series adaptation produced by Nexus aired from January to March 2020.

 Premise

-17-year-old high school sophomore Kaname Sudō accepts an online invitation by a friend to play an app game called Darwin's Game, unbeknownst to him that it involves a fight between life and death.
+17-year-old high school sophomore Kaname Sudō accepts an online invitation from a friend to play an app game called Darwin's Game, unaware that it involves a fight between life and death.
 Those who play the game are given a Sigil, an ability that varies from player to player.
-Trapped in this game of relentless murder and conquest, Kaname determines to clear the game, and seek out and kill the Game Master.
+Trapped in this game of relentless murder and conquest, Kaname determines to clear the game, and to seek out and kill the Game Master.